 In the office it’s not uncommon to hear, “Call Carol”… “Did you try calling Carol?”
 Who is Carol? you might ask.
 She is a dream come true for our scheduling due to her flexibility.
 Although Pittsburgh winter weather can be most challenging to our schedulers, Carol makes it on time and safely to her clients.
-Carol has worked for Comfort Keepers since March of 2014.
-Before her career as a companion home care aide, Carol lived in Saudia Arabia for 22 years and was a teacher and tutor to school aged children.
+Carol has worked for our agency since March of 2014.
+Before her senior home care services career with us, Carol lived in Saudia Arabia for 22 years and was a teacher and tutor to school aged children.
 Carol has been a key player on our caregiving staff because of her commitment and loyalty to our clients.
-She was honored in May 2015 as being selected our Comfort Keeper of the Month.
+She was honored in May 2015 as being selected our Caregiver of the Month.
 When Carol goes into a job, she goes in with her full heart and soul.
 Her clients describe her as being “fun to be around” as she sheds a positive light and vibe into any situation.
-Carol represents the best in our industry and she is proud to be called a Comfort Keeper!
+Carol represents the best in our industry of in home caregivers and she is proud to be called a Comfort Keeper!

 Julie Dong - 2014 Caregiver of the Year Nominee